 The Ontario Veterinary College (OVC) is a world leader in veterinary health care, learning and research.
-Working at the intersection of animal, human and ecosystem health, we train future veterinarians and scientists, improving the health of our animal companions, ensuring food safety and protecting the environment that we all share.
-It has been this way since 1862.
+Working at the intersection of animal, human and ecosystem health, we train future veterinarians and scientists, improving the health of our animal companions, and ensuring food safety and security, improving the health of all species, including our own.

 A History of Excellence

-Founded in 1862, the Ontario Veterinary College (OVC) at the University of Guelph is the oldest Veterinary College in Canada and the U.S. Dedicated to the advancement of veterinary and comparative medicine, OVC faculty members have a distinguished international reputation for excellence in teaching, research and service.
+Founded in 1862, the Ontario Veterinary College (OVC) at the University of Guelph is the oldest Veterinary College in Canada and the U.S. Dedicated to the advancement of veterinary and comparative medicine, OVC faculty members have distinguished international reputations for excellence in teaching, research and service.

 Entrance Information and Requirements